thomaskbird/basic-frontend-tutorial/basics.md

 #### CSS defaults
 Every rule has a default value, there are also cases where if a certain rule is set, with a specific value, that it will inherently receive other rules by default.
 A very specific case of this is `display: flex`.
 If you set an element to `display: flex` it also receives by default a `flex-direction` which has a default of `row`.
 So if you set an element to `display: flex;` it will inherently receive `flex-direction: row;` by default without you having to explicitly write or set this.

+#### HTML form inputs

+There are three main types of traditional form inputs
+- input
+- textarea
+- select